NITCbase/nitcbase.github.io/docs/Roadmap/Stage12.md

 <br/>

 In the [Algebra Layer](../Design/Algebra%20Layer.md), we add the `join()` function which receives two relations and the attributes on which an equi-join is to be performed.
-This function results in the creation of a target relation which is the join of both the source relations as we mentioned earlier.
+This function results in the creation of a target relation which is the join of both the source relations, as we mentioned earlier.

 The target relation produced from a join operation would contain all the attributes from both source relation (aside from the join attribute of the second relation).
-So, NITCbase requires that there be no attribute names that are common between the two relations except for the join attribute.
+So, **NITCbase requires that there be no attribute names that are common between the two relations except for the join attribute**.

 <details>
 <summary>Algebra/Algebra.cpp</summary>